 With all of the attention this issue is getting these days you’d think that it would be diminishing but that’s what people have thought about drunk driving for decades.
 In spite of the legislative and law enforcement efforts, people die and are seriously injured every year because of drunk drivers.
 Texting while driving is an issue that has reached a place of prominence that has the attention of legislators, law enforcement, educators and the general population.
 States will continue to enact laws restricting these unsafe behaviors but experience tells us that lives will still continue to be impacted.

-If you live in the Gadsden, Anniston or Birmingham areas and you or a loved one has been injured because of a driver who was distracted behind the wheel by texting or otherwise using their cell phone, please contact The Shelnutt Law Firm, P.C., serving Birmingham and surrounding areas of Alabama.
+If you live in the Gadsden, Anniston or Birmingham areas and you or a loved one has been injured because of a driver who was distracted behind the wheel by texting or otherwise using their cell phone, please contact The Shelnutt Law Firm, P.C., by calling (855) 960-5670 or completing our online form.